 See Tom’s biography, research and correspondence pages for more.

 Rev. Martin Anstey

-Rev. Martin Anstey (M. A. B. D.) is a member of the Tiverton, Devon Ansteys and author of ‘The Romance of Bible Chronology: An Exposition of the meaning and a Demonstration of the Truth of every Chronological statement contained in the Hebrew Text of the Old Testament’ published in 1913.
+Rev. Martin Anstey (JU 14 – M. A. B. D.), son of John Walters Anstey (JU 12) and brother of John Anstey (TM 1) of the Timaru, New Zealand Ansteys, is a member of the Juryhayes Ansteys and author of ‘The Romance of Bible Chronology: An Exposition of the meaning and a Demonstration of the Truth of every Chronological statement contained in the Hebrew Text of the Old Testament’ published in 1913.
 Rev. Martin Anstey performed much research on his Anstey ancestry, connecting many Devon Anstey families.
 He began communication with Tom in April 1911 and they met up on 2 May 1911.
 Communication continued between them throughout Tom’s research where they exchanged much information and advancing many Anstey research threads.

 Major R. H. Raymond Smythies

-Major R. H. Raymond Smythies is a member of the Blewbury, Berkshire Ansteys.
+Major R. H. Raymond Smythies is a member of the Rugby Ansteys, a sub-branch of the Blewbury, Berkshire Ansteys.
 He was a Commissioned Officer in the Prince of Wales Volunteers and an ardent and enthusiastic genealogist of both the ‘Anstey’ and ‘Smythies’ surname.
 In 1912 Major Smythies authored ‘Records of the Smythies Family’, which contains numerous Anstey references.
 He corresponded with Tom from January 1911 to February 1912 and between them they exchanged much information, advancing many Anstey research threads.